 How to Get a Credit Card Without a Job

-A credit card is necessary for many of today's transactions.
-However, getting a credit card without a job is risky, particularly if you don’t have any income.
+A credit card is necessary for many of today's transactions, especially if you want to rent a car or book a hotel.
+Getting a credit card without a job is risky, particularly if you don’t have any income.
 However, there are some consumers who do have regular steady income, just not income from a job.

 Having a job is not a credit card requirement

 Many credit card applications only ask for generic occupation or employment and income information.
 You may simply have to choose whether you’re a student, government worker, homemaker, self-employed worker, or unemployed.
 Some applications may ask the name of your employer, but allow you to enter “None” if you don’t have an employer.
 You may find that some applications do not ask for employer information at all.
 If employment information is requested on the credit card application, you’re legally required to answer the information honestly.

 Even if you don't have to enter employment information, the credit card application will require you to list your total annual income.
 You can include alimony, child support, or any other income you want to be considered for repaying your credit card balance.
 To calculate your total annual income: multiply weekly income by 52; multiply bi-monthly income by 24; multiply income you receive every other week by 26, and multiply monthly income by 12.

 If you’re an adult over age 21, you can use someone else’s income on your credit card application if you can reasonably expect to have access to that income to pay your bills.
 For example, if your spouse regularly transfers a certain amount of money to your account, you can use the amount that’s transferred as your income.
 Or, if you have shared an account with someone else and have access to all the funds, you can use the regular deposits as your income.
 However, if your spouse, partner, or parent does not transfer money to you and you do not have joint access to an account with them, you cannot use their income on your credit card application.

 Get a Credit Card With Someone Else